-A letter from Honesdale, Pa., says Aleck Frobes and Charley Hulsizer, of Port Jarvis, are two well-known Eric railway engineers.
-They have lately returned from a two weeks hunt in the wilderness of Canada, 150 miles north of St. Thomas.
+A letter from Honesdale, Pa., says Aleck Frobes and Charley Hulsizer, of Port Jarvis, are two well-known Erie railway engineers, They have lately returned from a two weeks hunt in the wilderness of Canada, 150 miles north of St. Thomas.

 "Last year Charley and I went out the same woods," Aleck said.
 "Then I got treed by a wild boar, and I thought that was worse than going down the bank at the rate of forty miles an hour.
-You see, some old fellow out there turned some hogs in the woods three or four years ago, and they went wild.
+You see, some old fellow out there turned some hogs in the woods there or four years ago, and they went wild.
 I started one of 'em one day, and thought I'd have a little fun with him.
 I sent a bullet after him.
 He changed his course, and made plumb for me.
 I skinned up a beech tree.
 I thought the blamed animal'd go away when he found I was out of his reach.
 But he wasn't that kind of a hog.
 It was colder than Greenland, and about two o'clock in the afternoon.
 Charley and the rest of the party were scattered about in the woods, out of hearing.
-The boar-for he was a boar, and a big one at that-waltzed around that tree, spitting out froth as if he'd chewed a barrel of shaving sosp, and showing up a pair of tusks like a young rhinoceros.
-He tried to gnaw the tree down, and worked a say for an hour with his teeth.
+The boar-for he was a boar, and a big one at that-waltzed around that tree, spitting out froth as if he'd chewed a barrel of shaving soap. out of hearing.
+The boar-for he was a boar, and a big one at that-waltzed around that tree, spitting out froth as if he'd chewed a barrel of shaving soap, and showing up a pair of tusks like a young rhinoceros.
+He tried to gnaw the tree down, and worked anay for an hour with his teeth.
 I thought certain he intended to keep right on till he brought me down.
-But by and by he hour with his teeth.
-I thought certain he intended to keep right on till he brought me down.
 But by and by he gave that plan up.
-The tree wasn't more than eight inches through, and I think the hog made a mistake in quitting, for there ain't any doubt but that he'd a fetched it by early bed time.
+The tree wasn't more than eight inches through, and I think the hog made a mistake in quitting, for the hog made a mistake in quitting, for there ain't any doubt but that he'd a fetched it by early bed time.
 But he stopped gnawing.

-stopped gnawing.
-Then he went off ten or a dozen feet "Then he went off ten or a dozen feet and sat down on his haunch.s.
+Then he went off ten or a dozen feet "Then he went off ten or a doten feet and sat down on his hanneh.s.
 He grunted and frothed for at least ten minutes.
 Then a new idea seemed to strike him.
 He jumped back to the foot of the tree and commenced to shovel the dirt away from it with his snout, as if he had a contract to build a cellar.
 I saw what he was at in a minute.
 He was going to dig up the tree by the roots.
 'Blame the hog!'
 I said.
-'If some of the boys don't come tree by the roots, 'Blame the hog !'
-I said.
-'If some of the boys don't come along pretty soon I might as well have along pretty soon I might as well have been born a beceh-nut, for he's bound to have a meal on me if it's in the book.'
+'If some of the boys don't come along pretty soon I might as well have along pretty soon I might as well have been born a beech-nut, for he's bound to have a meal on me if it's in the book." to have a meal on me if it's in the book.'
 Then I yelled, 'S'boy, there, s'boy!'
 But that hog'd been too long in the woods to s'boy worth a cent.
-Then I whistled for an imaginary dog, and call-ed.
-'Hyer, Towar! b'yer b'yer whistled for an imaginary dog, and call-ed, 'H'yer, Towser! h'yer, h'yer, h'yer!'
+Then I whistled for an imaginary dog, and called, 'H'yer, Towser! h'yer, h'yer, h'yer!'
 I remembered that when I was a boy, and the hogs got into the garden, they always made for the hole in the fence when you whistled for the dog.
 But this old fellow only frothed the more, and snorted the louder and worked the faster.
-"I was blame near frozen by the time it grew dark.
-The sun went down and the moon came up, and still that hog dug away at the roots of that tree.
-I could see that he had a hole around it I could see that he had a hole around it big enough to bury an ox in, and I hope to fly if I didn't think the tree began to totter.
-It got colder and colder, and the boar kept right on rooting.
-I began to wonder who they'd put on my engine in my place, and whether the hog would leave my bones so the boys might find 'em, and take 'em home to my folks.
-Once, at about eight o'clock, I thought I'd shin down the tree and try a race with the boar, as I might as well be killed in trying to get away as to die like a sheep in a pen.
-So I began to let myself quietly down.
-I had my hands on the lower branches with my legs hanging down the trunk, when the hog smelt the rat.
-He gave a snort that made the very tree shake, and raised up on his hind feet to meet me half way.
-I was back to within two feet of the top of the tree in less time half way.
-I was back to within two feet of the top of the tree in less time than it would take a red squirrel to jump a rail fence.
-"It's no use," I said, "Unless some ed upon to visit his honor, was also conferred with by the judge on the subject of frequent imbibation, resulting too frequently in inebriation; but as the views of Mr. McLoughlin were diverse from those of his honor, no conclusion was arrived at, and another conference between the gentleman and his honor will be held on the 14th inst., when it is hoped that a definite conclusion may be happily reached, and the discussion terminated.